20 products under $20 to help organize your closet | CNN Underscored

 Sterilite Sorting Hamper ($13.99; containerstore.com)

-“If you don’t have room for a hamper in the bathroom,” Driskill said, “keep this slim model in the closet.”
-She offers another super smart suggestion to help manage laundry day: “Buy two and stack them, so when one hamper is in the laundry room, you still have another hamper to gather the never-ending dirties.”
+“If you don’t have room for a hamper in the bathroom,” Driskill says, “keep this slim model in the closet.”
+She offers another super-smart suggestion to help manage laundry day: “Buy two and stack them so when one hamper is in the laundry room, you still have another hamper to gather the never-ending dirties.”

 While it’s not technically an organizing solution, people who do choose to keep a hamper in the closet may want to also invest in a moisture- and odor-absorbing product to keep musty smells from developing.
 DampRid is also great for use in damp closets, where mold and mildew can develop, leaving an unpleasant smell on your belongings.